Tsunami014/Blaze-Sudio/README.md

 ![Fox icon](https://raw.githubusercontent.com/Tsunami014/Blaze-Sudio/main/images/FoxIconSmall.png)

+// TODO: Get a better icon

-# Things to note:
+# Things to note
-1. This is a very early version, and there are many things that are not yet implemented.
+This is a very early version, and there are many things that are not yet implemented.
 Please be patient, and if you want to help, please do!
 PRs are welcome!

-2. This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix) (Actually I think I removed that one... must check.), [Pyldtk](https://github.com/LGgameLAB/pyLdtk) and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
-This is for a couple of reasons:
+This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix) (I don't know whether I still need this or not...), [Pyldtk](https://github.com/LGgameLAB/pyLdtk) and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
+For pyLDtk, this is because I have edited it so much it barely resembles the original library (slight exaggeration, but still).
+And for the others, it was for similar reasons (and also installation problems and other things too)
-    1. (The main one) I can modify it myself (they're very niche, unfinished things)
-    2. It can't be installed with pip (last time I tried) (maybe it got taken down?
-I don't know, or maybe I'm just bad (says the person who made *this*))
-    3. I don't have to wory about dependancy issues with those two packages (tho that's not that big of a deal)
-    4. You guys don't have to install another package :)
-    5. It won't ever change (unless I change it myself)

 Please join our Discord server here <small>(I need friends)</small>: [![Discord server link](https://badgen.net/discord/members/xr3phyEZtv?label=Discord&icon=discord)](https://discord.gg/xr3phyEZtv) for any information, queries, bugs, conversations, etc. that you may have!
 Alternatively, you can post bug reports/ideas in the [issues](https://github.com/Tsunami014/Blaze-Sudio/issues/new/choose)